-Analysis | 3 takeaways from Day One of Trump’s second impeachment trial
+Analysis | 4 takeaways from Day One of Trump’s second impeachment trial

 The Constitution might not be as clear as Neguse argues — even some of the men he cited acknowledge this situation isn’t directly addressed, nor have courts ruled conclusively on it — but he’s right that Trump’s team hasn’t dealt with this head-on.
 Instead, its brief Monday cited people who don’t actually agree with their conclusions.

-Forty-five out of 50 Senate Republicans voted previously that the trial was unconstitutional, but some of them have also expressed and openness to conviction, including Senate Minority Leader Mitch McConnell (R-Ky.) and Sen. Bill Cassidy (R-La.).
+Forty-five out of 50 Senate Republicans voted previously that the trial was unconstitutional, but some of them have also expressed an openness to conviction, including Senate Minority Leader Mitch McConnell (R-Ky.) and Sen. Bill Cassidy (R-La.).
 While Trump almost definitely won’t be convicted, it will be interesting to see whether any of those 45 vote to proceed.